 This bill aims to update the costs associated with the discover pass and day-use permits for accessing state-owned public lands in Washington.
 The discover pass fee will increase from $30 to $45, while the day-use permit fee will rise from $10 to $15.
-These adjustments are intended to reflect inflation and the rising costs of maintaining recreational access since the fees have not changed since their implementation in 2011.
-Additionally, the bill mandates that the office of financial management will review these fees every four years to ensure they remain aligned with inflationary trends.
+Additionally, the bill mandates that the office of financial management will review these fees every four years to recommend adjustments based on inflation.
+The legislation emphasizes the importance of maintaining recreational access for residents and visitors, as the costs of providing such access have increased since the fees were last set in 2011.

 Statutes affected: